edsu/diary/README.md

 ---

+## 5/31/2023

+*Golly*, I feel rather *grumpy* today.
+It all started when I spotted my favorite *bodice* with *piggledy* *shingles* all over it, as if a wicked elf had come in the night intent on ruining my attire.
+I was presented with quite the *dilemma* – I couldn't possibly wear this to the family function at *Bindergasse* without facing mortified glares or worse, *grovellingly* sympathetic smiles from my snobbish cousins.
+Ruined as it were, I decided on a *neutralizing* course of action, so I hastily coated the affected areas with liberal *washes* of warm soapy water.
+As I scrubbed, my thoughts wandered to the mysterious woman who had *parked* her *assir*-steed outside the village *Tonans* earlier.
+Her imperious gaze had defiled an otherwise lovely morning.
+Was it her glare that infected my *bodice*, or was it truly a case of *imagined* mischief?
+Perhaps it was simply the remnants of the hastily established *entente* between her *hunde* and the stray cat, *Snell*.
+I sighed to think of this surreal amalgamation of events, vaguely wondering if perhaps my life was spiraling into inconclusive chaos.

 ## 5/25/2023

 I've been having an incredible wanderlust lately, yearning to visit the picturesque *towns* of *Cumberland* and *Halys*, and explore the historical charm that emanates from the very foundation of these places!
 It seems that my dissertation on *bioterrorism* has sadly become a *tires*ome task, and, dare I say, a *letdown*.
 I miss those *indulgent* evenings spent in the library, discovering the words of great philosophers like *Metelli* and *Burban*, and dreaming of my own *immortality* among them.